-Registration begins Friday 4:00 PM, Program begins Friday 8:00 PM and ends on Sunday at 12:00 PM
+Registration begins Friday at 4 pm; program begins Friday at 8 pm and ends Sunday at 2 pm

 - Practice powerful mindfulness techniques to reduce stress, gain greater clarity, and achieve peace

-- Explore the transformative connection between mindfulness and the heart’s opening in loving kindness
+- Discover the transformative connection between mindfulness and open-hearted loving kindness

-- Be guided in establishing a personal mindfulness program for dealing with obstacles or problems
+- Establish a personal mindfulness program for dealing with obstacles or problems

-- Explore mindfulness as a path supporting your highest spiritual aspiration
+- Explore mindfulness as a path that supports your highest spiritual aspirations

 There will be opportunity for individual conferences with the teacher.
 This program is designed for people new to mindfulness practice as well as seasoned practitioners.